swhsiang/engl111/content/post/reflection-2.md

 excerpt:
 draft: false
 author: "Wen-Hsiang Shih"
+image: "bias.jpg"
 ---

 # Report

-For this theme, I select journal #8.
+For this theme, I select journal #2 and #8.
 My journal #8 is based on a book, Funny in Farsi, a story about the life of an Iranian girl.
 The book shows how the author has been suffering from the stereotypes of Iranian.
+The journal #2 is about a study of the effect of accents, published by NAU.

 # Relate